Updated

 2. Wastewater Systems Aren’t Built for Wipes

 Treatment plants are designed for human waste and toilet paper—nothing more.
 Wipes slow down operations, damage equipment, waste water, and divert resources away from protecting the environment.
+Fixing these systems ends up costing a lot of tax dollars that could be going towards any number of more worthwhile issues.
+Like fixing potholes, building and maintaining parks, etc.

 3. “Flushable” Marketing Creates a False Sense of Security